wp-plugins/anywhere-post-list-shortcode/readme.txt

 - <?php echo do_shortcode( '[list]' ); ?> at template.

 = Other =
-It can be also be used in widget :)
+It can also be used in widget :)

 == Installation ==
 - A plug-in installation screen is displayed on the WordPress admin panel.